0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/myskills/index.md

 <div class="grid cards" markdown>

+-   ## **Nexusguard**

+    ### _SOC Cybersecurity Analyst_

+    #### _Remote, Singapore_

+    #### 2024 - Present

+    ***

+    - Monitor and analyze security events across enterprise systems using SIEM tools to detect, investigate, and respond to potential threats.
+    - Collaborate with incident response teams to mitigate risks and contain security incidents effectively.
+    - Conduct in-depth analysis of alerts to identify patterns indicative of cyber threats, enhancing detection and response capabilities.
+    - Generate detailed reports and presentations on threat intelligence findings, sharing actionable insights with stakeholders to fortify organizational security posture.
+    - Leverage Nexusguard's proprietary DDoS mitigation technologies to protect client infrastructures from volumetric, protocol-based, and application-layer attacks.

--   ## **HackerOne**
+-   ## **HackerOne, Bugcrowd, Intigriti**

-    ### _Independent Cyber Security Researcher_
+    ### _Cybersecurity Researcher_

-    #### _Remote_
+    #### _Remote, Worldwide_

     #### 2023 - Present

     ***

     - Successfully identified and reported a significant security vulnerability through HackerOne's Bug Bounty Program.
+    - Utilized advanced security testing platforms to perform comprehensive vulnerability assessments, identifying critical security flaws and weaknesses.
+    - Analyzed and reported findings from vulnerability discovery tools to provide actionable insights and recommendations for enhancing system security.
+    - Collaborated with cross-functional teams to address identified vulnerabilities, developing and implementing effective remediation strategies.

+-   ## **Freelancing**

+    ### _Fullstack Web Developer_

+    #### _Remote, Worldwide_

+    #### 2018 - 2022

+    ***

+    - Designed and developed scalable, high-performance web applications using a range of technologies including HTML, CSS, JavaScript, and also frameworks.
+    - Managed software development lifecycle from initial planning and design to deployment and maintenance, ensuring project delivery on time and within budget.
+    - Integrated third-party APIs and services to enhance application functionality and user experience, while maintaining high standards of code quality and security.
-    - Conducted thorough vulnerability assessments and penetration testing on a variety of web applications to uncover security issues.
+    - Conducted thorough testing and debugging to identify and resolve issues, ensuring optimal performance and reliability of web applications.
-    - Maintained up-to-date knowledge of the latest cybersecurity threats and trends.
-    - Collaborated with security teams to responsibly disclose vulnerabilities.
-    - Honed skills by using a good variety of cybersecurity tools.
-    - Practiced many methodologies to conduct security assessments.

 </div>